batchworksde/iksdp_desktop_docs/docs/en/poweruser.md

 ### Download latest image and copy to central storage

-- on the running iksdp os
 - download the newest image (.hybrid.iso) from the distribution share [http://iksdp.pfadfinderzentrum.org](http://iksdp.pfadfinderzentrum.org)
-- get connection to storage on router
+- to get connection to storage on router
 - open terminal -> windows key -> type "terminal"
 - enter: